codingABI/7SegmentMultiplex/README.md

 Principle:
 - Only one segment per time is enabled
-- All digits uses the same segment
+- All digits uses the same segment per time
 - Every digit, where the current segment should be shown, is enabled
 - On every display update the next segment will be enabled